Foldable Apple iPhone Flip release date leaks – and it's still a while away

 Apple has been making moves behind the scenes to execute a foldable variant of its much-loved iPhone for some time now.
 Now, new information suggests that the Cupertino-giant could launch a device with a 7.5–8 inch display in 2023.

-No one quite knows how this will look: most recent reports suggest two trial models that have spun out into Apple opting for a clamshell-style form factor, echoing the Moto Razr and Galaxy Z Flip.
-But, there's no final confirmation on this, so we're still not entirely certain what this model will eventually be.
+No one quite knows how this will look: most recent info suggests two test models that have spun out into Apple reportedly opting for a clamshell-style form factor, echoing the Moto Razr and Galaxy Z Flip.
+But, there's no final confirmation on this, so we're still not entirely certain what this model will eventually look like be that foldable, flippable, or some other bendable mobile entity.

-Otherwise, we've also seen a jaw-dropping concept video that sees a foldable iPhone taking notes from the Galaxy Z Fold that surfaced recently online.
+Meanwhile, we've also seen a jaw-dropping concept video that sees a foldable iPhone design that takes notes from the Galaxy Z Fold that recently surfaced online.
 Just what it'll be, no-one quite knows; that said, there's clearly something in the pipeline and you can expect it to bring something a little different to the party as is customary of Apple.

-- iPhone users experiencing WhatsApp audio problems: what you need to know

 Before you rejoice around a potential new release date, this could be some time off even beyond the alleged 2023 launch, and it depends on Apple being able to solve “key technology and mass production issues”, according to the ever-reliable Apple tipster, Ming-Chi Kuo,